-His favorite branch of math is number theory, and his favorite contest is the HMMT guts round, followed closely by Math Prize.
-He enjoys quiz bowl and earth science but is mediocre at both.
+Outside of math, he likes playing Minecraft and card games, and walking outside.
+He also enjoys earth science but he sucks at it.
 His favorite Greek letter is σ, his favorite function is the natural logarithm, his favorite constant is 3, and his favorite nonstandard ice cream flavor is asparagus.

-Kaining Zhang is a junior at the Blake School and captain of her school’s math team.
-This is her second year helping out with Math and Science Club.
-She loves teaching younger students and seeing her love for math reflected in their enthusiasm.
+Kaining Zhang is a senior at the Blake School and captain of her school’s math team.
+This is her third year helping out with Math and Science Club.
+She loves teaching younger students and building their passion for math.

-Outside of math, Kaining enjoys figure skating and cross-country skiing, and she is a ski captain of Blake’s varsity team.
-She plays viola with the GTCYS Symphony Orchestra.
+Outside of math, Kaining enjoys figure skating, and she is a captain of the Blake Figure Skating Team.
+She plays viola with the GTCYS Symphony Orchestra, and qualified for MMEA All-State Orchestra twice.
 She also loves crocheting and solving sudoku variations.

-Jessica Cao is a junior at Eden Prairie High School.
-She first began to really get into competitive math was in seventh grade.
-Since then, she has achieved honor roll in AMC 8, qualified for MathCounts State, achieved distinction in AMC 10, qualified for AIME, qualified for Math Prize for Girls, and won many Young Women AMC Awards.
+Jessica Cao is a senior at Eden Prairie High School.
+She first began to really get into competitive math in seventh grade.
+Since then, she has achieved honor roll in AMC 8, qualified for MathCounts State, achieved distinction in AMC 10, qualified for AIME x2, qualified for Math Prize for Girls, and won many Young Women AMC Awards.
 She is also a math team captain at EPHS.
 She has been a part of the Minnesota All-State math team since 9th grade and has competed with the team in various competitions such as ARML, SMT, and CMIMC.
+She has also attended Stanford University Math Camp (SUMaC) Residential Program II, where she studied algebraic topology and conducted and presented guided research on p-adic geometry.

 Outside of math, Jessica enjoys figure skating, drawing, painting, playing with her dog, and eating.